Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Preliminaries

 \paragraph{one-sided sub-exponential $E(\BFx)$:} Given a fixed sample size $n$, $\mbE\left[E(\BFx)\right]=0$ does not hold because $\mbE[|E(\BFx)|]=0$ is not guaranteed.
-The adaptive line search with oracle estimations algorithm (ALOE)~\citep{jin2021probability} in this setting converges to a neighborhood of the stationary point with high probability tail bound for the iteration complexity $\mbP\{T_\epsilon \le t\} \ge 1-\mcO(e^{-t})$.
+The adaptive line search with oracle estimations algorithm (ALOE)~\citep{jin2021probability} in this setting converges to a neighborhood of stationarity with high probability tail bound for the iteration complexity $\mbP\{T_\epsilon \le t\} \ge 1-\mcO(e^{-t})$.
 The trust-region method with this assumption on the stochastic errors has recently been developed~\citep{cao2022trhighp} exhibiting the same iteration complexity.

 \paragraph{zero-mean $E(\BFx)$ with a finite variance:} The trust region with random models algorithm (STORM)~\citep{chen2018storm} using this assumption converges to a stationary point almost surely with the expected iteration complexity $\mcO(\epsilon^{-2})$ \citep{blanchet2019convergence}.
 The convergence and complexity analysis for STORM relies on sufficiently replicating the function value at any given point $\BFx$ such that given $\varepsilon > 0$, $\mbP\{|\Ebar(\BFx,N(\BFx))|>\varepsilon\} \le \alpha$ for small enough $\alpha$.
 Moreover, in order to meet the condition for any $k \in \mbN$, STORM necessitates an extra assumption, namely that the function estimates and local models are independent.
 This implies that the information obtained in previous iterations cannot be reused in the current iteration, resulting in inefficiencies.